Any views expressed by the host on this program still documented to be almost always right 99.7 percent of the time.

 But yet you don't have a choice.

-You're being told you have to do this, or you could go to jail.
+You're being told you have to do this or you could go to jail.

 Yes, it's spreading across the country.

-There's several states now where a CPS is being called on pr lovely families that have no business being involved in that sort of system because they choose not to vaccinate or they refuse the hepatitis B shot on the first day of birth.
+There's several states now where a CPS is being called on lovely families that have no business being involved in that sort of system because they choose not to vaccinate or they refuse the hepatitis B shot on the first day of birth.

 Hmm.

-Well, this is uh uh well, what are your options?
+Well, this is, what are your options?

-Well, I was kicked out of a doctor's office after my daughter had open heart surgery, and she wanted to administer six vaccines in one day to catch her up after open heart surgery, and the doctor kicked me out, sent me a um certified letter, and um I was genuinely afraid she was going to call CPS because I had heard she'd done it on another family, and thankfully she did not.
+And the doctor kicked me out, sent me a certified letter, and I was genuinely afraid she was going to call CPS because I had heard she'd done it on another family, and thankfully she did not.

 My rights in Florida are I can claim a religious exemption, but what about families who aren't religious?